 At age 27, this Dominican/Ecuadorian Latino from the NY/NJ area has worked in the field of criminal justice, government and nonprofit management for a total of five years.
 That experience includes working in halfway houses, the NYC Department of Corrections, and programs for community organizations that seek to assist adolescent with schooling and employment.
 In 2014, Jonathan earned his degree in criminal justice from New Jersey City University and in 2018 earned his master’s degree in public administration at New York University.
 Jonathan is now a professor of Criminal Justice at CUNY.
 Additionally, he is founder and CEO of his own platform, Abstract Lifestyle, a motivational platform that encourages students to pursue higher education and entrepreneurship through presentation, musical content and blogs.
 Jonathan is also a hip-hop artist and releases music that addresses social ills while also still being fun and creative.

-The first in her family to go to college, Michiko will soon be Dr. Kealoha, completing her doctorate in University of San Francisco’s International and Multicultural Education Human Rights program.
-She has committed 15 years of service to higher education communities in the four-year public, private, and community college system.
-She currently directs the Center for Student Life and Leadership Development at Cañada College and is also an Instructor in the Education and Human Development Department.
+The first in her family to go to college, Michiko will soon be Dr. Kealoha, completing her doctorate in the University of San Francisco’s international and multicultural education human rights program.
+She has committed 15 years of professional service to higher education communities in the four-year public, private, and community college system.
+She currently directs the Center for Student Life and Leadership Development at Cañada College and is also an instructor in the Education and Human Development Department.

 Jonathan serves as a lecturer in the Professional Leadership Studies program at the University of Rhode Island.
 He is also the executive director and a lead trainer of the Leadership Trainer Certification Program—an immersive, intentional 60-hour hands-on train-the-trainer experience that infuses leadership theory, leadership practices, and facilitation skills to prepare individuals effectively train others in leadership.
 Jonathan has facilitated over 250 leadership development workshops and training program.
 He has earned a PhD in leadership from Fielding Graduate University.